MicrosoftDocs/azure-devops-docs/docs/organizations/security/permissions.md

    `Build, ViewBuildDefinition`
    :::column-end:::
    :::column span="2":::
-   Can view the build definitions that have been created for the project.
+   Can view the build definitions created for the project.
    :::column-end:::
 :::row-end:::
 :::row:::